Konstantin Chernenko: Leader of the Soviet Union (1984–1985)

-In foreign policy, he negotiated a trade pact with China.
+In foreign policy, he negotiated a trade deal with China.
 Despite calls for renewed détente, Chernenko did little to prevent the escalation of the Cold War with the United States.
-For example, in 1984, the Soviet Union prevented a visit to West Germany by East German leader Erich Honecker.
+For example, in 1984 the Soviet Union prevented a visit to West Germany by East German leader Erich Honecker.
 However, in late autumn of 1984, the U.S. and the Soviet Union did agree to resume arms control talks in early 1985.
 In November 1984 Chernenko met with Britain's Labour Party leader, Neil Kinnock.

-In 1980, the United States led an international boycott of the Summer Olympics held in Moscow in protest at the Soviet invasion of Afghanistan.
+In 1980 the United States led an international boycott of the Summer Olympics held in Moscow in protest at the Soviet invasion of Afghanistan.
 The following 1984 Summer Olympics were due to be held in Los Angeles, California.
 On 8 May 1984, under Chernenko's leadership, the USSR announced its intention not to participate in the Games, claiming "security concerns and chauvinistic sentiments and an anti-Soviet hysteria being whipped up in the United States".
 The boycott was joined by 14 Eastern Bloc satellites and allies, including Cuba (but not Romania).
 The action was widely seen as revenge for the U.S.-led boycott of the Moscow Games.
 The boycotting countries organised their own "Friendship Games" in the summer of 1984.

 Before his death, Chernenko signed preliminary documents stating that on 9 May 1985, on the day of the 40th Victory Day Parade, the city of Volgograd would be renamed to Stalingrad.
 In his letter to Stalin's daughter Svetlana Alliluyeva, he wrote about "the upcoming restoration of justice in relation to the memory and heritage of I.V.
 Stalin", which presumably referred to Stalin's political rehabilitation.